Donderstal/IRL_RPG/README.md

 ### LOG

+#### JUN 6, 2021
+* Game can now be started in debug mode and/or no story events mode

 #### JUN 5, 2021
 * Cinematic instances for all NPC interaction
 * Enabled yes/no answers to a NPC question